 - Mishandling the bees causing the release of pheromones.
 Accidentally drop a frame full of bees and you’ll see what I mean as they swarm in confusion.

 - Lack of a queen can cause the colony to become more aggressive.
 Without a queen, brood production drops and the hive can feel threatened.
+Learn how to determine if your hive is not queenright.

 - Varroa mite or other pest infestations and diseases can negatively affect the mood of the colony.